openhab/openhab-docs/_addons_bindings/zwave/doc/ring/2genmotion_0_0.md

 # 2Gen Motion 2nd Gen Motion Sensor
 This describes the Z-Wave device *2Gen Motion*, manufactured by *Ring* with the thing type UID of ```ring_2genmotion_00_000```.

-The device is in the category of *Battery*, defining Batteries, Energy Storages.
+The device is in the category of *Motion Detector*, defining Motion sensors/detectors.

 ![2Gen Motion product image](https://opensmarthouse.org/zwavedatabase/1361/image/)